OptimiHost/P2Installer/README.md

 # 🎮 Optimi's P2Installer

 **Run Player2 (from [player2.game](https://player2.game)) on Linux with ease.**
+*This is a 3rd party installer app, not an official Player2 product.*

 Optimi's P2Installer is a cross-distro Python installer that automates the setup of dependencies, environment variables, and the latest Player2.AppImage.

 ---